sanskarchand/MangadexDL/Readme.md

 Uses Python 3.
 External libraries:
-    * wxPython
+    *wxPython

 # Usage
 1) Run main.py
-2) Enter a title link "like https://mangadex.org/title/31477/solo-leveling" in the 'Manga' field.
+2) Enter a title link like "https://mangadex.org/title/31477/solo-leveling" in the 'Manga' field.
 3) click on 'Get Chapters'
 4) Select the chapters you want and press 'DL selected'
 5) A task is formed.
 Check that task and press 'Execute Tasks'